Travel

 • proof of payment.

-3 Travel itinerary: If travelers took a flight, stayed overnight in a hotel, or drove an out-of-state rental car, they must attach the travel itinerary to their reimbursement request.
+3 – Travel itinerary: If travelers booked a flight, hotel, or rental car, they must attach the travel itinerary to their reimbursement request.
+The travel itinerary must show the amounts charged to the lodge card.

-4a – If unable to use Concur, the traveler may calculate mileage using a generally accepted route planning website.
+4a – If unable to use Concur, the traveler must attach a map from a generally accepted route planning website to document the mileage or provide the starting location and destination with enough specificity that the mileage can be recalculated by an independent person.
 The traveler is reimbursed based on the most commonly traveled route.

 • the registration cost;